 All about stopcocks

 Locating your stopcocks- indoor and outdoor

 Outside stopcocks can be more difficult to locate.
 If you’ve got a water meter fitted, then generally, they will be located in the same chamber to this.
 Sometimes (especially on older properties, or in flats), you may share an outside stopcock with multiple properties.

-As a rule, your outside stopcock will be located in an underground chamber, somewhere near the boundary of your property.
+If this is the case, your outside stopcock will be located in an underground chamber, somewhere near the boundary of your property.
 Look for a small manhole cover – it could be metal or plastic, and may have the word water, the letter W, or the name of your water provider printed on the top.

 Operating a stopcock

-Caring for your stopcock
+Preserving your stopcock

 If you’re struggling to open the stopcock for any reason, then try using a towel or rag to gain additional grip.
 If this fails, then spray it with some WD40, and leave it for 10 minutes, before trying again.
 If you’re still struggling, then the safest thing to do is to call out a professional plumber, who will be able to loosen it for you, or replace any ceased parts as necessary.

-Direct and indirect water
+Direct and Indirect water

 There are two types of water systems – direct, and indirect.
-As the name suggests, in direct systems, the water comes directly from the mains, whereas in indirect systems, your water comes from a cold water tank, which is fed by the mains.
+As the name suggests, in direct systems, the water comes directly from the mains, whereas in indirect systems, your water comes from a cold-water tank, which is fed by the mains.

-It’s important to understand which system you have, as n an indirect system, you may still end up with water coming out of the taps, even if you’ve shut off your stopcocks.
+It’s important to understand which system you have, as an indirect system, you may still end up with water coming out of the taps, even if you’ve shut off your stopcocks.

 The Gate Valve

-Indirect systems utilise both a hot water and a cold water storage vessel, which are usually located in the attic, loft, or an upstairs cupboard.
-A gate vale is located under each of these tanks, and before doing any plumbing work, it’s important to turn these off, as the water held in these tanks will flow even if you’ve already turned off your stopcock.
+Indirect systems utilise both a hot water and a cold-water storage vessel, which are usually located in the attic, loft, or an upstairs cupboard.
+A gate vale is located under each of these tanks.

+Please note: before doing any plumbing work, it’s important to turn these off, as the water held in these tanks will flow even if you’ve already turned off your stopcock.

 You might not want to cut off water to your entire house, and with small jobs, like fixing a tap, it usually isn’t necessary – all you’ll need to do is to find the right isolation valve (also known as a service valve).